Piscopon2004/FinalProject_CMPSC132/README.md

 After each guess, the program provides feedback (“Too high” or “Too low”) until the correct number is guessed.
 Once correct, the game ends, and asks the user if they wish to play again.

-# How To Run
+How To Run:
-# Have python installed on your computer
+Have python installed on your computer
-# Download or clone the repository from github
+Download or clone the repository from github
-# Open a terminal (CommandPrompt, PowerShell, or MacTerminal)
-# Navigate to project folder using cd (cd/path)
+Open a terminal (CommandPrompt, PowerShell, or MacTerminal) Navigate to project folder using cd (cd/path)
-# Run the program using python GameCode.py (or python3 on Mac)
+Run the program using python GameCode.py (or python3 on Mac)